nonfluff

 Kolossal Killer, by Kenton Knepper, is a widely acclaimed and widely criticized trick.
 It has a little to offer, and plenty to hate.

-First, a little equivocal thinking.
+So then, let’s do a little equivocal thinking.

 A complaint people often have is that the “suboptimal” outcome happens two-thirds of the time.
 A common counterpoint is that the “optimal” outcome is actually more suspicious, since they will rightly wonder what you aren’t showing them, and wonder if the other side is a different card.